Where to go for New England Fall Foliage

 The earlier in September that you come here, the further North you need to travel.
 The earliest color arrives late in August but NO meaningful fall color occurs before mid to late September.
 I wrote a Fall Foliage Primer for Leaf-Peeping and this will help you navigate the where and when of New England fall colors.

-I will never create a map to visually capture “when” the best colors will show up.
-I don’t feel they are accurate enough to base your decisions on.
-I wrote an article on finding “peak” fall foliage which is very helpful in deciding when to be here in New England.
+I will never create a map that visually captures “when” the best colors will show up.
+The reason is that I don’t feel maps can capture what is really going on in the current year.
+People want a map that will tell them where they need to be on a day-to-day basis.
+I wrote an article on finding “peak” fall foliage which is very helpful in deciding when and where to be here in New England.
+If you have to look at a map, check this article about good versus bad maps.

-When to come is usually the first question people ask me, and then they ask where should I go?
-Sometimes they know they want to do Vermont but where in Vermont will be the BEST… fall colors.
-This is when I ask them what are their dates.
+When to come is usually the first question people ask me, they SHOULD also ask WHERE should I go.
+Sometimes they know they want to do Vermont but where in Vermont will be the BEST fall colors?
+This is when I ask them what their dates are.
 You see, the “when” equals the “where” and the inverse is true as well.

 To help you research where to go I have created lists of articles that I think will help you narrow your search.
-In my menu up above you will see the following subjects under Articles or Planning your trip:
+In the website menu above, you will see the following subjects under Articles or Planning your trip:

 All of these articles are meant for you to use in researching your fall foliage vacations.
-I try to answer where to go in New England in the fall so you can have the best autumn vacations.
+I try to answer where people should go in New England in the fall so they can have the best autumn vacations.
 I also have fall foliage forecasts and foliage reports on my forecast and reports page so you have all of my 20 years of experience to help you plan where to go.

 Where can I find Peak Fall Foliage?